Fire Safety Agreement: Flame Effects in Camps

 • The fuel(s) it uses, how its fuel is stored, and how fuel flow is controlled

-• The types and rated capacities of the components it incorporates, including hoses, valves, solenoids, regulators (and the pressures you intend to set them to), pressure vessels, pumps, pressurization systems, fans/blowers, the pilot light or ignition system, and any other details you may have.
+• The types and rated capacities of the components it incorporates, including hoses, valves, solenoids, regulators (and the pressures you intend to set them to), pressure vessels, pumps, pressurization systems, fans/blowers, the pilot light or ignition system, and any other details you may have

-When writing your Flame Effects Scenario, please be as clear and concise as possible, while also being as detailed and technical as necessary, to fully convey how your fire elements will work and what will go into making them work that way.
+When writing your flame effects scenario, please be as clear and concise as possible, while also being as detailed and technical as necessary, to fully convey how your fire elements will work and what will go into making them work that way.
 If you have not completed the design or construction of your artwork, just be as accurate and complete as you can.
 If we need further details or clarifications we will contact you.

 Flame Effect Diagrams

 You will be required to submit detailed diagrams or schematics showing all plumbing and electrical arrangements and controls, and any other relevant technical details.
 These diagrams should at a minimum illustrate the flow of fuels from the supply to the effect head(s), and all the components those fuels pass through along the way.
-In particular, you must indicate the locations of any shut-off or other control valves, regulators, pressure vessels, pumps, pressurization systems, fans/blowers, ignition systems and anything else that affects the flow or burning of your Flame Effect’s fuels.
+In particular, you must indicate the locations of any shut-off or other control valves, regulators, pressure vessels, pumps, pressurization systems, fans/blowers, ignition systems and anything else that affects the flow or burning of your flame effect’s fuels.

 If you have not completed the design or construction of your artwork, just be as accurate and complete as you can.
 If we need further details or clarifications we will contact you.